diantahoc/chanb/README.md

 How to install
 ==============

 Copy the binary files to your application root, under a directory called bin.
-Make sure you copy the required dlls, and the templates files.
+Make sure you copy the required dlls, and the templates files under a directory called "templates", in the same dir as chanb.dll.

-Make a "db.txt" file in the same directory as chanb.dll, write inside of it the SQL connection string.

-Make sure you prepare the database with the SQL template provided.
-Note: The provided template drop all existing items before updating the database.

 And copy all the .aspx files to your application root.

-Make a "images" folder in your application root.

 Currently, you can change settings by editing the data.as file which is automatically made in the same folder as chanb.dll .